yodrew/yodrew.github.io/_pages/darkroom-retreat.md

 Spirituality deals with the smallest part of the psyche: the intersection of the conscious and especially mental aspects.
 Spiritual practice is intense discipline.
 It depends on the will and on thinking.

-Will is the most delicate, energy-consuming, and ineffective part of the psyche.
-It is the most damaged and most in need of rest.
+Will is the most delicate, energy-consuming, and surface-level part of the psyche.
+It is the most damaged by trauma and the most in need of rest.

 Using the will for spiritual discipline takes energy from the processes that healing the will depends on.
 In terms of healing, it gives the least possible benefit for the time, energy, and effort expended.
 It produces impressive results only by our abysmal standards.
 It prevents accomplishment of the top priority: full recovery of the psyche from its catastrophic damage.
+Which, ironically, is what drives people to spiritual things.

 For example, meditation, like all spiritual practice, entails _super-effort to force access to subtle energy reserves to fuel artificial transformation_[^5].